 1. I was surprised by my grief.

 Grief is a normal and healthy response to loss – any kind of loss!
-So if you’re grieving your early return and the loss of plans and experiences you were looking forward to, you’re not doing anything wrong.
+So if you’re (still) grieving your early return and the loss of plans and experiences you were looking forward to, you’re not doing anything wrong.
 It’s ok to let yourself grieve.
-And if you’re grieving more than you would have expected, that’s ok, too.
+And if you’re grieving more or longer than you would have expected, that’s ok, too.

 2. I had deeply conflicting feelings.